Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Experiments

 We evaluate our unlearning method on the TOFU benchmark \cite{maini2024tofu}, which tests the removal of factual knowledge about 200 fictitious authors, each with 20 QA pairs.
 TOFU provides three forget sets $\mathcal{D}_f$ (1\%, 5\%, 10\% of authors), while the retain set $\mathcal{D}_r$ contains QA pairs of the remaining authors.
-Forget quality \cite{maini2024tofu} measures how closely the unlearned model matches one trained only on $\mathcal{D}_r$, whereas model utility reflects performance on held-out retain data regarding fictional writers, real-world writer profiles, and other world facts.
-We also report ROUGE-L for both forget and retain performance.
-Experiments use fine-tuned Phi-1.5 \cite{li2023textbooks} and LLaMA2-chat-7B \cite{touvron2023llama}, both pretrained on all 200 authors.
-We report experimental results on the \textbf{TOFU} benchmark using the \textbf{Phi} model in Table~\ref{tab:phi_results}.
-The table includes comparisons across a range of unlearning methods: Gradient Ascent (GA), Gradient Difference (GD), Negative Preference Optimization (NPO), and NPO+GD which denotes NPO on the forget set while simultaneously conducting gradient descent on the retain set, each both in vanilla form and integrated with EAGLE-PC.
+Forget quality \cite{maini2024tofu} measures how closely the unlearned model matches one trained only on $\mathcal{D}_r$, whereas model utility reflects performance on held-out retain data, including information about fictional writers, real-world author profiles, and other world facts.
+Additionally, we report ROUGE-L scores for both forget and retain performance.

+Experiments are conducted on fine-tuned Phi-1.5 \cite{li2023textbooks} and LLaMA2-chat-7B \cite{touvron2023llama}, both pretrained on all 200 authors.
+Table~\ref{tab:tofu_results} presents the experimental results on the TOFU benchmark, including comparisons across several unlearning methods: Gradient Ascent (GA), Gradient Difference (GD), Negative Preference Optimization (NPO), and their combination (NPO+GD), each reported in both vanilla form and when integrated with EGUP.
+The table highlights how EGUP consistently improves the vanilla baselines across different forgetting ratios, demonstrating enhanced forget quality and better retention stability.
+A broader comparison between EGUP and other state-of-the-art unlearning methods is illustrated in Figure~\ref{fig:tofu_comparison}.